doseofted/prim-rpc/README.md

 Command | Description
 --- | ---
 `yarn build` | Build application
-`yarn sync` | Sync built application for all supported platforms `yarn desktop|ios|android` | Run built project on platform
+`yarn dev` | Build application and watch for changes `yarn sync` | Sync built application for all supported platforms `yarn desktop|ios|android` | Run built project on platform

+## Notes

+- iOS and Android have support for live reload in development but feature is not supported for Electron yet ([follow issue here](https://github.com/capacitor-community/electron/issues/120))
+- Yarn is aliased so that is can be used regardless of current working directory but some commands like those for Electron platform will require the working directory to be `./project/ui` when running command through Yarn.